Shawn transitioned from finance to tech about three years ago and landed a job at Netlify and now at AWS!

 A good tip if you're live-streaming: Try not to be perfect!

-Shawn, you wrote a fantastic ebook, what inspired you to write it? permalink
+Shawn, you wrote a fantastic ebook.
+What inspired you to write it?

 You can find Shawns book here!

 Writing in public is the best thing you can do.
 It makes you understand the subject better.
-It's a way of organized learning and people will point out your mistakes.
-When you are writing in public, keep your ego small, you are learning, and people will help you.
+It's a way of organized learning, and people will point out your mistakes.
+When writing in public, keep your ego small, you are learning, and people will help you.
 You must also see it as a form of free learning.
 Some big names can help you.
-For instance, when I was learning React some big devs at AirBnB helped me out, directing me to the perfect solution.
+For instance, when I was learning React, some big devs at AirBnB helped me out, directing me to the perfect solution.

 Some key takeaways for learning in public:

 - Be active

 - Ask for feedback